 - Lougheed House National and Provincial Historic Site

-Additionally, the city's seasonal calendar offers a variety of entertainment options, cultural venues, museums, festivals, and annual events.
+Additionally, the city's seasonal calendar offers a variety of entertainment options, cultural venues, museums, iconic festivals, and annual events to those who move to Calgary.
 Several of the top sights to visit include the Calgary Zoo, artwork at Glenbow Museum, enjoying scenic views while dining at the revolving Sky 360 restaurant atop the Calgary Tower, and watching historical re-enactments at Heritage Park Historical Village.
 At WinSport, enjoy zip lines, bobsleighs, mini-golf, and much more.
 Head downtown and take a stroll through the indoor botanical park where the Devonian Gardens are featured.
 There's also the Hangar Flight Museum and the Air Force Museum of Alberta.

 Set Your Sights on Calgary

-Whether it's a move to a new construction home, a second home destination, or an extended visit to Canada, set your sights on Calgary with its multitude of things to do that will fill the calendar throughout the year.
-From hiking in the Rocky Mountains, enjoying photo ops at area parks and gardens, taking a leisurely boat ride on the river, or exploring the city's historical sites, Calgary is an all-in-one destination for business and pleasure.
+Whether it's a move to a new construction home, a second home destination, or an extended visit to Canada, set your sights on Calgary, with its multitude of popular attractions.
+From hiking in the Rocky Mountains, enjoying photo ops at area parks and gardens, getting in a round of golf, taking a leisurely boat ride on the river, or exploring the city's historical sites, Calgary is an all-in-one destination for business and pleasure.
 The city offers a change of pace that weaves its cultural history seamlessly with modern technology, creating an upbeat and stylish lifestyle for those in the know and on the go.
-If the outdoors of Calgary is calling to you, contact the Justin Havre team of RE/MAX First with Calgary Homes at 403-217-0003 to get in touch with a real estate agent who can find the ideal Calgary home for you.